 Weak Entities are a common modeling construct in conceptual data modeling and were described in Peter Chen's original [1] paper on entity-relationship modeling.
 A weak entity is described as when an entity in a binary relationship has identification dependency and existence dependency on the 'parent' entity in the relationship.
-Previous work by others in this field has argued that weak entities belong to an intermediate design stage and should not be present in the final design [17], or that weak entities should be used with caution as they have no theoretical basis [18].
+The primary key of the weak entity is made up of the combination of the primary key from the parent entity and a partial key of the weak entity.
+The existence of the weak entity is often said to be dependent on the parent entity.
+Previous work by others in this field has argued that weak entities belong to an intermediate design stage and should not be present in the final design [18], or that weak entities should be used with caution as they have no theoretical basis [19].
 However, we take the point of view that the weak entity structure is ubiquitous in conceptual modeling and in order to provide semantic clarity the weak entity structure needs to be clearly represented in modeling methods.
-[11]